Zoe-B-Zhang/misc/README.md

 MISC items
+These projects are licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 1. # 1_ImageTool - Image Batch Tool

 A lightweight desktop application for batch processing images — perfect for preparing images for web publishing, portfolios, or content protection.